 Like many, you may be tempted to purchase one of these and make a saving on your start-up costs.
 I highly recommend that you don’t buy cheap, unbranded bakery equipment.
-Buying equipment like this can be a big risk.
-I learned this lesson the hard way!
+Buying equipment like this can be a considerable risk.

 #12 – Design your range or menu

-As a new business, a lot of customers will rely on your menu or price list.
+As a new business, many customers will rely on your menu or price list.
 People tend to recognize products that are familiar to them, so it makes sense to keep your menu simple.
-As you can see in many successful bakeries, their menu is usually composed of classic items that are simple and straightforward.
-There’s no need to overcomplicate things, just add some brief descriptions and prices for each item.
+As you can see in many successful bakeries, their menu is usually composed of classic items that are straightforward.
+Having a good design will also help customers quickly order what they want.